arh-eu/gds-java-sdk/README.md

             case ATTACHMENT_REQUEST_ACK_5:
                 MessageData5AttachmentRequestAck attachmentRequestAckData = data.getTypeHelper().asAttachmentRequestAckMessageData5();
                 System.out.println("Attachment request ack message received with '" + attachmentRequestAckData.getGlobalStatus() + "' status code");
-                if(attachmentRequestAckData.getData() != null) {
+                if (attachmentRequestAckData.getData() != null) {
                     byte[] attachment = attachmentRequestAckData.getData().getResult().getAttachment();
-                    if(attachment == null) {
+                    if (attachment == null) {
-                        //the attachment will be sent as an 'attachment response' type message at a later time if you requested the binary
+                        //if you requested the binary the attachment will be sent as an 'attachment response' type message at a later time
                     }
                 }
                 break;
             case ATTACHMENT_RESPONSE_6:
-		//if you requested the binary attachment earlier and it was not included in the ack message you received for it MessageData6AttachmentResponse attachmentResponseData = data.getTypeHelper().asAttachmentResponseMessageData6();
+                //if you requested the binary attachment earlier and it was not included in the ack message you received for it
+                MessageData6AttachmentResponse attachmentResponseData = data.getTypeHelper().asAttachmentResponseMessageData6();
                 try {
                     byte[] attachment = attachmentResponseData.getBinary();
                 } catch (Throwable e) {
                     e.printStackTrace();
                 }
+                //do something with the message...
+                //...
-		//TODO: send an ack for this message break;
+                //send an ack message for the attachment response try {
+                    MessageData7AttachmentResponseAck attachmentResponseAckData = MessageManager.createMessageData7AttachmentResponseAck(
+                            AckStatus.OK,
+                            new AttachmentResponseAckResultHolderImpl(
+                                    AckStatus.CREATED,
+                                    new AttachmentResultHolderImpl(
+                                            attachmentResponseData.getResult().getRequestIds(),
+                                            attachmentResponseData.getResult().getOwnerTable(),
+                                            attachmentResponseData.getResult().getAttachmentId()
+                                    )
+                            ),
+                            null
+                    );
+                    client.sendMessage(attachmentResponseAckData, header.getTypeHelper().asBaseMessageHeader().getMessageId());
+                } catch (Throwable e) {
+                    e.printStackTrace();
+                }
+                break;
             //...
         }
     }
     @Override